Ericmok0312/TradingSystem/README.md

 The hierarchy of the system is described as below

-Trade system engine <- Managers/Components <- individual processes for strategy / data etc
+Trade system engine <- Managers/Components <- individual processes for strategy / data /trader etc

 The communication within the server is done by memory sharing(kungfu) and message(nanomsg)

+## TODO
+1. Define basic data structures
+2. Define trader interfaces
+3. Encapsulate Futu api